bhartl/bhartl.github.io/index.md

 ## Welcome and About
-Hi, I am a software engineer, physicist and researcher with demonstrated experience in machine learning and non-linear optimization strategies, with a strong sense for clean, modular code.
+Hi, my name is Bene Hartl and I am a software engineer, physicist and researcher with demonstrated experience in machine learning and non-linear optimization strategies, with a strong sense for clean, modular code.

 My experience helped me develop tailored software solutions in computational materials science, decision-making strategies in cells, and autonomous navigation.
 I am a compassionate learner and an AI and technology enthusiast.